Biological Concepts (11722.1)

 For support in this unit, please contact the convener at any time on email@example.com

-It is a requirement of this unit that you participate in at least 10 out of 12 weekly workshops and 6 out of 8 face-to-face practical sessions.
+It is a requirement of this unit that you participate in at least 75% of the face-to-face practical sessions (6 out of 8 on-campus practical sessions).
 If you are unable to attend your allocated workshop or practical session, please contact the unit convener to arrange attendance at another session.
-A medical certificate, or other supporting documentation, is required when a student is unable to participate in either a workshop or a practical session, or both, in any given week.
+A medical certificate, or other supporting documentation, is required when a student is unable to participate in a practical session in any given week.

 Required IT skills